-This document has been prepared in coordination with the departments of concern, reviewed by Chief Compliance Monitoring Officer, approved internally by Accountable Manager.
+This document has been prepared in coordination with the various operations departments, reviewed by the Safety and Compliance Manager and approved internally by Accountable Manager.

 The page number, revision date and number are included in the header of each page.
 "Intentionally Left Blank" statement is printed on each blank page except for the cover page.